Venous Thromboembolism Causes and Risk Factors

 What raises the likelihood of VTE?

 Most often, there is more than one risk factor involved.
 The more risk factors you have, the greater the chance you have of developing VTE.

-Certain medical conditions can increase your risk of developing a DVT.
-Some conditions are more closely linked to developing VTE than others and include the following:
+Certain medical conditions can raise your chance of developing VTE.
+Some conditions are more closely linked to developing DVT or pulmonary embolism than others and include:

 - Spinal cord injury, which can damage veins deep in your body and may cause paralysis, reducing blood flow

 - Obesity, which can lead to and damage in the lining of blood vessels

 VTE can occur at any age, but your chance goes up as you age.
 The chance of VTE nearly doubles every 10 years after age 40.

 Your family history can affect your chances of developing VTE.
 Researchers have found dozens of mutations (changes in the structures of your ) that can raise your chance of VTE.
 Some changes make your blood more likely to clot.
 If your parents have these genetic changes, you may have inherited them.